Cas-07/EdSquared_documentation/support.md

 Welcome to the EdSquared Support Page.
 Here you will find resources and contact information to help you with any issues or questions you may have about our app.

-## Tutor and Student Features

-### How do tutors create an admin account?

-1. **Sign Up**: Tutors can create an admin account by signing up on the app and checking the checkbox that says **"Tutor"**.
-2. **Email Verification**: You will receive a verification email with a code.
-3. **Verify Account**: Use the code from the email to verify your account.
-4. **Connect with Students**: Once verified, you can send your unique verification code to your students to connect with them.
-5. **Dashboard Integration**: As students register using your code, they will appear in your tutor dashboard.

-### What data can tutors and students see?

-- **Tutors**:
-  - Can view all data input by their connected students, including grades, grade types (e.g., end-of-year exam, coursework), and historical records.
-  - Can see and add lesson reports and give feedback per student per subject.
-  - Have access to homework assignments and can edit subjects and grades on behalf of their students.

-- **Students**:
-  - Can view their own data, including grades, grade types, feedback, lesson reports, and homework added by their tutor.

-### How are grades and subjects managed?

-- **Grades**:
-  - Students can input one grade per subject per day.
-  - If a new grade is added on the same day, it will overwrite the previous one.
-  - Grade types like end-of-year exam, coursework, etc., can be selected when adding grades.

-- **Subjects**:
-  - Students must choose from a broad list of subjects before adding grades.
-  - If a subject is missing, please contact support at [contact.edsquared@gmail.com](mailto:contact.edsquared@gmail.com).

-- **Tutors**:
-  - Can edit subjects and add grades on behalf of their students.
-  - Can view all past grades for each subject and provide specific feedback.

-### What can admins do?

-- **Data Access**:
-  - Admins can see all students' grade types (e.g., end-of-year exam, coursework), grades, and historical records.

-- **Lesson Reports and Feedback**:
-  - Can add lesson reports, which are subject-specific and can be seen by both admins and students.
-  - Can provide feedback per student per subject.

-- **Homework Management**:
-  - Homework is general per student and can be viewed or edited from the student's subjects view.

-### How does the AI feature work for tutors?

-- **Enhancing Content**:
-  - Tutors can input keywords or draft feedback and lesson reports.
-  - Use the **"Write with AI"** feature to enhance and polish the text, replacing the tutor-written text with AI-generated content.

 ## User Guides

 ### Getting Started